 After the incision is made, he then inserts the implant using a Kellar Funnel (see picture) for added sterility.
 A Kellar Funnel is a medical device that allows the insertion of an implant into the breast pocket without handling, helping prevent implant rupture or contamination.

 Once Dr Rubinstein has inserted the implant he closes with dissolvable stitches and the incisions are covered with a waterproof dressing.
 You will also be fitted with an appropriate, soft, crop top bra.

-A normal breast augmentation procedure can take from 1-2 hours, though the length of time can be dependant on the skill of the surgeon.
+A normal augmentation procedure can take from 1-2 hours, though the length of time can be dependant on the skill of the surgeon.

 Does a Breast Augmentation Hurt?

 - Pain is subjective and all patients are different.
 However, there is generally an element of pain with all invasive surgeries, regardless of whether they are general or plastic surgery procedures.
 Dr Rubinstein will use a range of methods to help reduce or limit patient discomfort including general anesthetic, numbing anesthetic, and pain blocks for post-surgical discomfort.

 Most patients spend 1-2 weeks initially recovering before graduating to modified activities or easy exercise.
 This does not include heavy lifting or competitive sports.